UltraRobot/UltraRobot/README.md

 - 👋 Hi, I’m @UltraRobot
 - 👀 I’m interested in game design
-- 🌱 I’m currently learning UI design, level design, and other forms of creation
+- 🌱 I’m currently learning UI design, writing, level design, and other forms of creation
 - 💞️ I’m looking to collaborate on Unity projects via intergation with GitHub
 - 📫 How to reach me: Discord @ultra_robot